King of Kotha: Filming and casting

 The principal photography began on 27 September 2022 at Karaikudi, while additional filming occurred in Rameswaram and Ramanathapuram.
 Nimish Ravi joined as the film's cinematographer.
 After rumours of Samantha Ruth Prabhu being approached for a role, it was reported that Aishwarya Lekshmi was signed to play Salmaan's pair.
 Shabeer Kallarakkal was roped in to play the main antagonist.
 Actor Gokul Suresh was cast to play a pivotal role and actors Chemban Vinod Jose and Sudhi Koppa were also added to the cast.
 Nyla Usha and Shanthi Krishna were also cast in key roles.
 Zee Studios associated with Wayfarer Films for the film's production and marked its maiden feature film production venture in Malayalam.
 It was reported that, a major schedule in Karaikudi was interrupted due to the rain, and the team took a brief break.
 Ritika Singh joined the production in early-November 2022 and shot for an item song.
 In December 2022, Shammi Thilakan announced his addition to the cast through his Facebook page.
 In January 2023, Prasanna and Saran Shakthi confirmed being cast in the film.
 Filming took 95 days and the Karaikudi schedule was wrapped up on 21 February 2023.

+Music

+The background score is composed by Jakes Bejoy while the songs have been composed by Jakes Bejoy and Shaan Rahman separately.
+The music rights were bagged by Sony Music India.
+The track "People of Kotha" that was featured in the motion poster video was released on 23 June 2023, the same date as the promo.
+The first single titled "Kalapakkaara" was released on 28 July 2023, on the occasion of Salmaan's birthday.
+The second single titled "Ee Ulakin" was released on 18 August 2023.
+The soundtrack was released on 23 August 2023, by Sony Music India.